-- Transfer 3Fs to PRIs for better implementation of water and sanitation projects in GPs: The State government needs to ensure that funds and functions are transferred to all levels of the local government viz. district, block and GP in a timely manner.
-Since the process of fund transfer gets delayed from the State level, it is necessary to ensure better coordination and communication between the State government and the line departments at the district, and go beyond mere tokenism.
-As a lesson learnt from the 14th FC, the 15th FC must institutionalise the devolution process to PRIs and ULBs so that the recommended fund-flow to them happens in a timebound manner. - Increased focus on improving accounts at PRI level: Since maintaining accounts at the GP level proves to be a challenge, there should be clear orders from the State government to GPs to be instructed to use 10 percent of administrative costs towards support staff for maintaining accounts. - Capacitate the line department: Findings from the field revealed that the line department is understaffed, with few engineers being responsible for multiple GPs.
+- Transfer 3Fs to PRIs for better implementation of water and sanitation projects in GPs: The State government needs to ensure that funds and functions are transferred to all levels of the local government i.e. district, block and GP in a timely manner.
+Since the process of fund transfer gets delayed from the state level, it is necessary to ensure better coordination and communication between the State government and the line departments at the district, and go beyond mere tokenism.
+As a lesson learnt from the 14th FC, the 15th FC must institutionalise the devolution process to PRIs and ULBs so that the recommended fund-flow to them happens in a time-bound manner. - Increased focus on improving accounts at PRI level: Since maintaining accounts at the GP level proves to be a challenge, there should be clear orders from the State government to instruct GPs to use 10 percent of the administrative costs towards support staff for maintaining accounts. - Capacitate the line department: Findings from the dissemination workshop in Ganjam29 revealed that the line department is understaffed, with few engineers being responsible for multiple GPs.
 Further, it lacks resources leading to engineers having to rely on their personal vehicle to move around.
-These factors affect timely completion of works.
-Henceforth, investing more funds towards hiring of regular monitoring, engineering, and financial staff is required by the State government.
+These factors affect timely completion of work.
+Henceforth, investing more funds towards hiring of regular monitoring, engineering, and financial staff is required by the State government to ensure smooth functioning.